akeneo/pim-helpcenter/doc/announcements-workflow.md

 # Announcements workflow

-An announcement is a marketing message delivered into the PIM through the communication panel.
+An announcement is a product marketing message delivered into the PIM through the communication panel.
 It can be:
 - either the announcement of a new feature.
 In that case we call it an "update".
 - or any product marketing message (not implemented yet)